UBC-NLP/sahara/README.md

 ## Citation

-If you use the Sahara benchmark for your scientific publication, or if you find the resources in this website useful, please cite our paper as well as the papers of the [original authors](https://africa.dlnlp.ai/sahara/tasks).
+If you use the Sahara benchmark for your scientific publication, or if you find the resources in this website useful, please cite our paper.

 ```bibtex